browserengineering/book/book/http.md

 easy for any kind of computer to adopt it.
 It's no coincidence that you can type HTTP directly into `telnet`!
-Nor is it an accident that HTTP is a "line-based protocol", using plain text and newlines, similar to [SMTP] for email.
+Nor is it an accident that HTTP is a "line-based protocol", using plain text and newlines, similar to [Simple Mail Transfer Protocol (SMTP)] for email.
 Ultimately, the whole pattern derives from early computers only having line-based text input.
-In fact, one of the first two browsers had a [line mode UI][line-mode].
+In fact, one of the first two browsers had a [line-mode UI][line-mode].
 :::

 [SMTP]: https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol